mbamonteAustral/Emotion-Recognition-Based-on-Galvanic-Skin-Response-and-Photoplethysmography-Signals/results/Results Readme.md

 ## show_global_results.py

-It plots several figures contained in the paper: labeling schemes, window size effect, temporal-statistical vs nonlinear feature performance.
+It plots several figures contained in the paper, including labeling schemes, the effect of window size, and the performance of temporal-statistical vs. nonlinear features.

 ## windowing.py

-It plots labels mapping figures contained in the paper
+It plots the label mapping figures contained in the paper.